Parton CLI is in early alpha

 Clarification keeps asking questions

-Your prompt may still be too ambiguous.
+Your prompt may be too ambiguous.

 Try being more specific.
+Instead of:

 parton run "create app"